urtemi/urtemi/README.md

 ### Hello, my name is Urte, friends call me Temi. 😄
 _A little bit about me_ :
 - 🔭 I’m currently working on completing _Hyperiod Dev Skills Bootcamp in ***Cloud Web Development***_
-- 🌱 I’m currently learning how to use some exciting languages, frameworks and software
+- 🌱 I’m learning how to use some exciting languages, frameworks and software
 <details>
   <summary> Please see the list below:</summary>